core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 In all other cases, a sequence number approach is RECOMMENDED as per {{token}}.

 Tokens that cannot be reused need to be handled appropriately.
-This could be solved by increasing the Token as soon as the currently used Token cannot be reused, or by keeping a list of all deny-listed Tokens.
+This could be solved by increasing the Token as soon as the currently used Token cannot be reused, or by keeping a list of all Tokens unsuitable for reuse.

 When the Token (or part of the Token) contains a sequence number, the encoding of the sequence number has to be chosen in a way to avoid any collisions.
 This is especially true when the Token contains more information than just the sequence number, e.g. serialized state as in {{?RFC8974}}.